40 Years of Passion for Antiques

 Having worked as a marketing consultant for auction companies for over 15 years, it was a natural for the Penns to start their own auction company.
-Their first auction was in 2002 was the beginning of a successful auction business that has now helped clients market millions of dollars worth of their antiques.
+Their first auction was in 2000.
+That was the beginning of a successful auction business that has now helped clients market millions of dollars worth of their antiques.

 Excellence As a Belief